Victor Ewald: Canadian Brass edition

 The Canadian Brass editions (edited by Tony Rickard) do not set out to provide an Urtext edition, but rather to give performers a consistent and practical set of material for concert use.
-The edition therefore follows the instrumentation conventions of the modern brass quintet, in that it is scored for two trumpets (in B flat), French horn (in F), trombone and tuba.
-Because of the aforementioned taxing nature of the piece, an alternative E flat part is provided for the 1st trumpet in Op.
+The edition therefore follows the instrumentation conventions of the modern brass quintet, in that it is scored for two trumpets (in B♭), French horn (in F), trombone and tuba.
+Because of the aforementioned taxing nature of the piece, an alternative E♭ part is provided for the 1st trumpet in Op.
 8.

 Suggested metronome markings have been added based on the accumulated evidence of several recordings (including those by Stockholm Chamber Brass, Canadian Brass, the Wallace Collection and the Philip Jones Brass Ensemble) as well as the editor’s own preferences.
 They are in no way included as a definitive statement, but rather in the hope that they may be of assistance to musicians discovering these pieces for the first time.
 There exists another 1977 edition by Sto-Art publishing edited by the Empire Brass, who championed Ewald's works.